DockerFodes/Ket/README.md

 # How to install 🤔
-- Download the above files or clone the repository with:
+- Download the above files or clone the repository:
 ```
 git clone https://github.com/KetDiscordBot/Ket
 ```